open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

 * How developer X could instrument the library code in a vendor agnostic way
   * Performance is critical for X
-  * X doesn't know which metrics and which dimension will Y pick
+  * X doesn't know which metrics and which dimensions will Y pick
   * X doesn't know the aggregation time window, nor the final destination of the metrics
 * How developer Y could configure the SDK and exporter